-For the purposes of a collective evaluation of impairment, financial assets are grouped based on similar credit risk characteristics.
+For the purposes of a collective evaluation of impairment, financial assets are grouped on the basis of similar credit risk characteristics.
 Those characteristics are relevant to the estimation of future cash flows for groups of such assets by being indicative of the debtors' ability to pay all amounts due according to the contractual terms of the assets being evaluated.